 - The Chief Electoral Officer issues the writs.

-- Elections Canada sends a preliminary list of voters to the election officers.
-This tells them who is registered to vote in their riding.
+- Elections Canada sends a preliminary list of voters to the returning officers.
+This list tells them who is registered to vote in their riding.

-- Since May 2007, the Canada Elections Act provides for a general election to be held on a fixed date: the third Monday of October in the fourth calendar year following the previous general election.
+Since May 2007, the Canada Elections Act provides for a general election to be held on a fixed date: the third Monday of October in the fourth calendar year following the previous general election.
 But the Act does not prevent a general election from being called earlier or later, as long as it is no later than five years after the previous election.

 Step 2: Nomination of Candidates

-Political parties need to elect candidates to run in an election.
-As soon as election writs are issued, each party must decide who will be its candidate for each riding.
+Political parties need to choose candidates to run in an election.
+As soon as the election writs are issued, each party must decide who will be its candidate for each riding.
 A candidate can also run for election without being affiliated with a party, as either an “independent” candidate or a candidate with “no affiliation.”

 - You must be a Canadian citizen.